melvinmt/early-reader-app/IMPLEMENTATION_PLAN.md

 2. **New Cards (Lower Priority)**
    - Generate 10 new cards appropriate for child's current level
-   - Use Supabase Edge Function to call Gemini 3 Flash for word generation
+   - Use local card generation script (generate-cards.ts) for word generation
-   - Use Supabase Edge Function to call Nano Banana for image generation
    - Cache word data and images locally in SQLite and file system
    - Exclude words already seen by this child
    - Priority: 10+ (incremented by index)